 First of all- and remember this- you CANNOT spoil a baby.
-Not with too many cuddles, not by picking her up when she cries and certainly not by rocking, singing, hushing or even body popping if it gets her back to sleep!
+Not with too many cuddles, not by picking them up when they cry and certainly not by rocking, singing, hushing or even body popping if it gets them back to sleep!
 Only you know your baby and so YOU have to trust your instincts.
-A baby is not manipulative enough to want to 'con' you into cuddling her.
-A baby cries for you because you are her protector.
-You are her only means of survival in this world, and for a long time she is completely helpless.
-This helplessness means that you are the one she needs to help her make it out into adulthood in one piece.
-So pick her up.
-Cuddle her.
-Indulge her for as long and as often as you se fit.
-You will not spoil her, not one little bit.
+A baby is not manipulative enough to want to 'con' you into cuddling them.
+A baby cries for you because you are their protector.
+You are their only means of survival in this world, and for a long time they are completely helpless.
+This helplessness means that you are the one they need to help them make it out into adulthood in one piece.
+So pick them up.
+Cuddle them.
+Indulge them for as long and as often as you see fit.
+You will not spoil them, not one little bit.

 First of all, no. No, no, no!
 Bed sharing or co-sleeping, when done safely, will not affect your baby's independence one jot.
 In fact, studies have found that babies who co-sleep are more likely to grow up to be self confident and self sufficient, simply because they've experienced that closeness so early on.
 And that's not to say that if you don't co-slep your baby is missing out either!
 The key is to do what works for you and never mind anyone else.
 Please please read up on safe sleep guidelines to make sure you're co-sleeping safely, and if it works for you carry on.

 "You Want to Maintain Some Elements of Your Own Identity"